alloyproject/alloy-woo/README.md

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Alloy WooCommerce Extension is a WordPress plugin that allow merchants to accept Alloys are payments at WooCommerce-powered online stores.
+Alloy WooCommerce Extension is a WordPress plugin that allow merchants to accept Alloys as payments on WooCommerce-powered online stores.

 **Description**

 Your online store must use the WooCommerce platform (free wordpress plugin).
-Once you installed and activated WooCommerce, you may install and activate the Alloy WooCommerce Extension.
+Once you have installed and activated WooCommerce, you can then install and activate the Alloy WooCommerce Extension.

 **Benefits**